thomasmcquillan/Milestone-One-Project/README.md

         * I would like to be reassured that I am in the right place - visible in the form of a name or logo.

         * I want to be greeted with an engaging photograph that sparks my curiosity, encouraging me to stay and further explore the site.

-        * I would like to see photographs presented in a layout and design aesthetic that is enjoyable to view.

         * I would like the site navigation and menus to be intuitive to use and functional.